flowchart TB

 - Per-transaction contribution is configured – ₹2/delivery, ₹3/ride, ₹5/service call

-- Worker onboarding happens via ABHA ID linkage — the worker connects their Aarokya HSA once
+- Worker onboarding happens via ABHA ID linkage

-- Contributions flow automatically with every completed task — no manual intervention
+- Contributions flow automatically with every completed task

-For the platform, it’s a small per-transaction cost that dramatically improves worker retention, satisfaction, and health — all of which directly affect service quality.
+For the platform, it is a small per-transaction cost that improves worker retention, satisfaction, and health – all of which directly affect service quality.
+For the worker, it is invisible and effortless.
+Their HSA grows with every delivery, every ride, every service call.

 As more platforms integrate Aarokya, the value for workers multiplies.
 A driver on two platforms accumulates faster than on one.
 A household helper registered on a domestic services platform and contributing independently accumulates faster still.
+The more platforms join, the more valuable the system becomes for every worker on every platform.

 8.8 The Dignity Argument